 - Pretty in Pink

 The theme can also be a chance to highlight a teen’s personal interests.
 For instance, if she rides horses, you can go with an equestrian theme.
 If she loves to read, base the theme on her favorite novel.
 You can even go with a favorite color, song, movie, or sport to personalize the party.

 Since some sweet 16's are as elaborate as weddings, consider attending a bridal fair.
 This is a great opportunity to compare prices among caterers, disc jockeys, and other service providers.

 Invite Your Guests

 For sweet 16's, some like to follow the tradition of hand-delivering the invites.
 The birthday girl could do it herself or enlist the help of friends, such as a cheer squad that does a chant outside each guest’s house.

-Choose foods that are easy to eat standing up, since the guests likely will be milling about rather than sitting down for a formal meal.
+Choose foods that are easy to eat standing up.
+Guests likely will be milling about rather than sitting down for a formal meal.